davidarchanjo/davidarchanjo/README.md

 # 🤓 Introduction
 I am Brazilian, proudly addicted to coffee ☕, who doesn't huh!?, and father of two beautiful little girls 👶👧.
-As a professional software engineer, I have been working with SDLC for over 12 years and have recently being involved in activities related to cloud-driven development and DevOps routines, always focused on specializing myself in the best practices and most productive ways to build and architect applications — mostly in Java combined with the Spring Framework ecosystem.
-I have also been following with great enthusiasm the arising and evolution of new technologies optimized for the cloud that use new generations of the JVM, such as [Quarkus](https://quarkus.io/) and [GraalVM](https://www.graalvm.org/).
+As a professional software developer I'm coding for fun and money for 11+ years by now, with front-end and back-end background.
+Despite have experience with Java, Javascript, Typescript, Python, Go etc... my really loved and preferred language is the one who pays my bills 🤭.
+As a lifelong leaner I'm always looking to strengthen and expand my knowledge, and here are some of my certifications:

 # 🎓 Certifications